canonical/loki-k8s-operator/README.md

 ## OCI Images

-This charm by default uses the latest version of the [ubuntu/mysql](https://hub.docker.com/r/ubuntu/mysql) image.
+This charm by default uses the latest stable version of the [grafana/loki](https://hub.docker.com/r/grafana/loki) image.